Steve McQueen’s Classic Ferrari 275 GTB/4 Just Sold For Over $5 Million

 The classic car currently in excellent condition, having been restored by Ferrari Classiche from 2010 to 2013 for presentation on lauded stages like the marque’s own Museo Ferrari in Maranello and the Petersen Automotive Museum in Los Angeles.

-McQueen’s 275 GTB/4 is currently the most esteemed consignment in RM Sotheby’s Monterey lineup, though other extravagant supes are sure to join by the time the event kicks off in August of 2023.
+McQueen’s 275 GTB/4 was among the most esteemed consignments in RM Sotheby’s Monterey lineup, which unfolded in August of 2023.